 Before you consider betting on Valorant, It’s good to know the essential game mechanics and play modes.
 We are about to speculate how we speculate competitive Valorant will look like as well as what game and character mechanics are available in-game.

-- The Attacker team is tasked with placing and detonating a spike at one of multiple spike planting locations (max 3).
-The Defender team is tasked with preventing the former at their goal.
+The Attacker team is tasked with placing and detonating a spike at one of multiple spike planting locations (max 3).
+The Defender team is tasked with preventing the former from their goal.